jamesabrannan/OldPhoneKeypad/docs/Howto.md

 # HOWTO

-The easiest way to run the application and visualize the endpoint is through Visual Studio.
-Follow the steps in this document to successfully run the demo application.
-You can also use curl to demo the endpoint.
+Use Visual Studio and the included `RestDemo.http` file to quickly run and test the REST API demo application.

 ## Assumptions